 The Group’s risk management framework is designed to support the delivery of the Group’s strategic objectives.
 The key principles that underpin risk management in the Group are:

-- The over-riding priority is to protect the Group’s long-term viability and reputation and produce sustainable, medium to long-term cash-to cash returns.
+- The over-riding priority is to protect the Group’s long-term viability and reputation and produce sustainable, medium to long-term cash-to-cash returns.

 In practice, the Group operates a “three lines of defence” framework for managing and identifying risk.
-The first line of defence against undesirable outcomes is the business function and the respective Managing Partners across Private Equity, Infrastructure and Debt Management.
+The first line of defence against outcomes outside our risk appetite is the business function and the respective Managing Partners across Private Equity, Infrastructure and Debt Management.

-Internal Audit provides retrospective, independent assurance over the operation of controls and is the third line of defence.
-The internal audit programme includes the review of risk management processes and recommendations to improve the control environment.
+Internal Audit provides independent assurance over the operation of controls and is the third line of defence.
+The internal audit programme includes the review of risk management processes and recommendations to improve the internal control environment.